 How to Analyze Historical PE Ratios

-Historical PE ratios are often used with the S&P 500 when analyzing trends and deciding whether the overall market is “expensive” or “cheap.”
+Historical PE ratios are often used with the S&P 500 when doing a technical analysis on trends and deciding whether the overall market is “expensive” or “cheap.”

 For example, the current P/E ratio of the S&P 500 is around 20.
 The historical average for the S&P 500, dating back to when the index was created in the 1800s, is around 16.

 Here’s a historical chart of the S&P 500.

 The P/E ratio had a low of nearly 5 in 1917 and hit a peak of 124 in 2009.

 Based on the historical average, the S&P 500 is slightly overvalued today.
 That is, the economic and earnings outlook for the S&P 500 is expected to be below historical norms.

 When the economy is booming, P/E ratios will be higher than average, and vice versa when the economy is on rocky ground.

 This same concept can be applied to industries and individuals stocks.
 The historical average, which can span several years or decades, is calculated and then compared to the current company or industry pe ratios.